-Jeannette Maré is the founder and Executive Director of Ben’s Bells Project.
-Jeannette’s leadership has anchored the organization through remarkable growth, including the opening of three studios, collaborating with hundreds of local organizations and recruiting more than 25,000 annual volunteers.
+Jeannette Maré is the Founder and Chief Kindness Officer of Ben’s Bells Project.
+Jeannette’s leadership has anchored the organization through remarkable growth, including the opening of four studios, collaborating with hundreds of local organizations, and recruiting more than 25,000 annual volunteers.
 As part of her vision, Ben’s Bells has become nationally recognized and “kindness” is becoming part of the nation’s collective consciousness.

 Before becoming full time Executive Director of Ben’s Bells, Jeannette was faculty at the University of Arizona teaching discourse analysis.
 She holds a Masters Degree in Linguistics from Gallaudet University in Washington D.C.